Messe solennelle (Berlioz): Premiere and initial reception

 The Messe solennelle was premiered on 10 July 1825 at the Church of Saint-Roch in Paris by an orchestra and chorus of 150, conducted by Henri Valentino.
 The bass soloist was Ferdinand Prévost.
 The work made a strong impression on a respectable audience.
 Many critics attended and wrote reviews, and Berlioz received kudos from many of the musicians.

 Berlioz told his friend Albert Du Boys that the dramatic movements (the Kyrie, the Crucifixus, the Et iterum venturus, the Domine salvum, and the Sanctus) had the greatest impact:

 When I heard the crescendo at the end of the Kyrie my chest swelled with the orchestra and my heart pounded in time with the strokes of the timpanist.
 I don't know what I was saying, but at the end of the piece Valentino said to me, "My friend, try to keep calm, if you don't want to have me lose my head."

 Berlioz played the tam-tam in the Et iterum venturus and struck it so hard, that the whole church resounded.
 The critic of the Quotidienne wrote that in this movement, "M. Berlioz has given untrammeled scope to his imagination."
 Of the quieter movements, the O salutaris was considered by the critic of the Corsaire to be music "of the noblest and most religious effect".
 Madame Lebrun of the chorus told Berlioz, "Damn, my boy: now there's an un-worm-eaten O Salutaris, and I defy those little bastards in the counterpoint classes at the Conservatoire to write a movement so tightly knit, so bloody religious."

 His teacher, Jean-François Le Sueur, who attended with his wife and daughters, said:

 Let me embrace you!
 By jove, you're not going to be a doctor or an apothecary, you're going to be a great composer.
 You have genius - I say it because it is true.
 There are too many notes in your Mass, you have let yourself be carried away, but in all this ebullience of ideas not a single intention misfires, all your pictures are true.
 The effect is extraordinary.
 And I want you to know that everybody felt it.
 I had chosen a seat by myself, in a corner, on purpose to observe the audience, and you may take my word for it that if it hadn't been in a church you would have received three or four right royal rounds of applause.

 Modern performances

 The first modern performance was conducted by John Eliot Gardiner at the church of St. Petri in Bremen on 3 October 1993.
+First French performance at the Vézelay basilica, on october 5th 1993 conducted by Jean-Paul Penin.
 Other performances include three given at the 2012 Salzburg Festival, with the Vienna Philharmonic under Riccardo Muti.